Commissioner's Directive 20-01

 Residential and Congregate Cate

-EOHHS issued surveillance testing guidance for organizations that operate residential congregate care programs, including DMH Group Living Environments (GLEs): EOHHS Congregate Care Surveillance Testing Guidance
+EOHHS issued updated guidance for organizations that operate residential congregate care programs, including DMH Group Living Environments (GLEs): EOHHS COVID-19 Guidance for organizations that operate congregate care programs (Updated November 19, 2021)

 Residential and Congregate Care Visitation Guidance